bharathmalladi7/BankingSearch/README.md

  5. Case 5 - Test filter by TYPE
  6. Case 6 - Test filter by BANK NAME
  7. Case 7 - Test filter by CITY & STATE

+# Integration Test
+The main integration in this project is not to break the flow of importing CSV, asking user to select filter and display filter results.
+So, a test case have to be designed to tetst these three functionalities.